physcrowley/csaq1/docs/2_simple-data.md

 ## 📝 Practice

+### Test your comprehension

+Take this short quiz to verify your understanding : [Quick check](./review/2-fields.html)

 ### Coding challenges

 1. Reproduce the code and data file above in your project's folder (write the code in `main.py`).
 Set the delimiter in the `split()` method to `', '` (comma and space).
 What happens to the output?
 Would this remove the need for `strip()` if there was a text field at the end of the record (i.e. just before the newline)?
 Add your answers as a comment in main.py.